 Prices for professional carpet cleaning can vary dramatically, so it’s vital to shop around and ensure you’re getting both quality and value for your hard-earned money and your time investment.
 When calling a carpet cleaning professional to inquire about their services, be sure to inquire whether they charge by the room or by the square foot, as well as which carpet cleaning method(s) they use and whether they charge for any add-ons you may need.
 Asking these questions will ensure you find the best carpet cleaning professional for your unique needs.

 By the room

 If you’ve done research on hiring a carpet cleaner, you’ll realize that most carpet cleaning companies charge by the room.
 Prices per room typically range from $50 to $90 depending on the company.
-While charging by the room seems simple and in theory makes it easy to calculate how much you’ll spend, it can quickly become both complex and expensive.
+While charging by the room seems simple and in theory, makes it easy to calculate how much you’ll spend, it can quickly become both complex and expensive.
 While small or average-sized rooms are generally covered under the aforementioned average rates, larger rooms such as an oversized family room or an open floorplan living area may be considered to count as two or even three “rooms.”
-Also consider the smaller areas in your house that need cleaning, such as the stairway, entryway or hallways; these can be considered a room of their own and charged accordingly, which means those per room prices stack up fast.
-Some companies will also vary their pricing depending on the type of carpet in your home, so there’s a lot of variables at play.
+Also consider the smaller areas in your house that need cleaning, such as the stairway, entryway, or hallways; these can be considered a room of their own and charged accordingly, which means those per-room prices stack up fast.
+Some companies will also vary their pricing depending on the type of carpet in your home, so there are a lot of variables at play.